Dr Simon Fox QC spoke at the AvMA Annual Clinical Negligence Conference on “Bolam is Dead. Long Live Bolam !”

 I am lucky to work in a team of specialist professionals – in contrast to some areas of law, clinical negligence cases are run by specialist experienced lawyers on both sides who are familiar with complicated issues and expert evidence.
 I very much enjoy working as a team with other specialist practitioners and experts.

 I like difficult and complex cases on breach and causation – There is no pleasure if it’s easy.
-I enjoy the challenge of finding a way through a difficult case – and persuading a Judge to walk with me.
+I enjoy the challenge of finding a way through a difficult case.

 I enjoy the human side of the job – all clients are anxious and any case is a stressful period in their lives.
 Most seem to manage to show exceptional courage and dignity.
 It is a privilege to play a part in helping them through the process.